 If you sell goods over the internet, it is crucial that your business understands the legal implications trading online presents.
-Laws relating to selling goods and services online include:

 - Data protection

 - Distance selling